ibm-cloud-docs/assistant/dialog-runtime.md

   ```
   {: codeblock}

-  **Note**: You cannot include SpEL expressions or shorthand syntax in the text responses that you add.
+  You cannot include SpEL expressions or shorthand syntax in the text responses that you add.
 In fact, you cannot use shorthand syntax at all.
 Instead, you must build the message by concatenating the text strings and full SpEL expression syntax together to form the full response.
+  {: note}

   For example, use the following syntax to include a context variable in a text response that you would normally specify as, `What can I do for you, $username?`:

   ```bash
   <? (returning_from_digression)?
 "Where were we, " +